ton-community/ton-docs/docs/participate/run-nodes/archive-node.md

 # Running an Archive Node

 ## Overview

 An Archive Node is a type of Full Node that stores extended historical data of a blockchain.
 If you are creating a blockchain explorer or a similar application that requires access to historical data, using an Archive Node as an indexer is recommended.

+## Prerequisites

+We highly recommend install mytonctrl using the supported operating systems:
+* Ubuntu 20.04
+* Ubuntu 22.04
+* Debian 11

+Please, use a **non-root user** with **sudo** privileges to install and run mytonctrl.

 ## Hardware requirements